 Lawyers work with extraordinary dedication, pulling off Herculean tasks for their clients.
 That can sometimes take a toll when it comes to mental health in the legal profession.
 In fact, lawyers are even more likely than most to struggle with managing stress and their mental health.

 The legal profession is notoriously demanding, as indicated by no shortage of lawyers’ mental health statistics.
-A staggering 83% of attorneys report feeling stressed some of the time, while 15% clock in more than 60 hours each week.
+A staggering 83% of lawyers report feeling stressed some of the time, while 15% clock in more than 60 hours each week.
 With this in mind, it’s perhaps not too surprising that research reveals around 71% of lawyers struggle with anxiety.

 This blog examines why it’s so important to address lawyers’ mental health, outlines the signs of poor mental health among lawyers, and provides a blueprint for how law firms can safeguard the mental health and well-being of all of their employees.